 During each billing period, CCEC will supply energy from the grid when a net metered location is using more power than their onsite generation can provide.
 When the onsite generation is producing more energy than is needed the excess is sent back to the power grid.
 Each billing period the energy sent back is subtracted from the energy supplied by CCEC and the member is only charged the difference.

 CCEC offers net metering to members who own and operate a distributed generation facility subject to:

 - The use of solar, wind, fuel cell, hydroelectric, or other approved renewable resources to generate electricity.

-- The nameplate (DC) generating capacity up to thirty kilowatts (30kW).
+- The nameplate (DC) generating capacity up to twenty-five kilowatts (25kW).

 - The distributed generation facility is located on the member's premises.

 - The distributed generation facility will operate in parallel with CCEC's existing transmission and distribution system.